NOTICE OF DATA BREACH

 This was a computer system that allows the California Department of Corrections and Rehabilitation (CDCR) to share data with certain people outside CDCR.
 Each set of information is protected with a specific password.
 Those allowed to get your information must have that password.

 In January 2022 during routine maintenance, CDCR discovered some suspicious activity on that system dating back to December 2021.
 CDCR immediately shut down that system.
 CDCR then began a multi-agency investigation into whether an unauthorized user had looked at or copied any of the information on the system before it was shut off.
-In late June, that investigation revealed that someone without permission did get into the system.
+In late June, 2022, that investigation revealed someone without permission did get into the system.
 Fortunately, there was no sign that anyone copied your information.

 Even though it appears no one copied your information, it is possible that someone may have looked at your information while in the system.
 Because of this CDCR must let you know this happened.
 We are doing this so you can do what you need to do to protect your information.